 Step 3: Become a Practicing RN Through Licensure and Examination (Timeline Varies)

 Upon earning an ADN, graduates should pursue licensure by registering with their nursing regulatory body in the state where they wish to practice (e.g., Indiana State Board of Nursing).
 This action will create eligibility for the ADN graduate to sit for The National Council Licensure Examination for Registered Nurses (NCLEX-RN), the exam required to practice as an RN.

-Upon passing the NCLEX, completing all licensure application requirements, and paying all licensure and exam fees, the ADN graduate will be awarded with an RN license, and can begin nursing practice.
+Upon passing the NCLEX, completing all licensure application requirements, and paying all licensure and exam fees, the ADN graduate will be awarded with RN license and can begin nursing practice.

-Step 4: Acquire Practical Experience as an RN (One Year of More)
+Step 4: Acquire Practical Experience as an RN (One Year or More)

-RNs with the ambition to transition to nurse administration should attempt to gain administrative experience as they work as RNs.
-It is useful to volunteer to assist administrators in their work, step up into administrative tasks when possible, finding ways to begin practicing leadership and supervision tasks throughout the course of one’s employment.
+RNs who aspire to transition to nurse administration should attempt to gain administrative experience as they work as RNs.
+It is useful to volunteer to assist administrators in their work, step up into administrative tasks when possible, and find ways to begin practicing leadership and supervision tasks throughout one’s employment.

-How long an RN works before applying to graduate school or to nurse administration positions depends wholly on the judgement of the RN.
-In some circumstances, an RN may feel it’s appropriate to look for positions as a nurse administrator or acquire more training earlier into their career.
+How long an RN works before applying to graduate school or to nurse administration positions depends wholly on the judgment of the RN.
+In some circumstances, an RN may feel it’s appropriate to look for positions as a nurse administrator or acquire more training earlier in their career.

-In other circumstances, an RN with nursing administrator ambitions may decide to work for a longer period of time to deepen their practical knowledge of healthcare systems before returning to school, to work toward promotions within their current organization, or to acquire a level of practical experience needed to successfully acquire nursing administrator positions in the job market.
+In other circumstances, an RN with nursing administrator ambitions may decide to work for a longer period to deepen their practical knowledge of healthcare systems before returning to school, to work toward promotions within their current organization, or to acquire a level of practical experience needed to acquire nursing administrator positions in the job market successfully.